Cray-HPE/docs-csm/operations/boot_orchestration/BOS_API_Versions.md

 # Boot Orchestration

 The Boot Orchestration Service \(BOS\) currently supports API version v2.
+For historical context,
-The following is a summary of the changes BOS v2 made from v1, and the upgrade path from v1 to v2.
+the following is a summary of the changes BOS v2 made from v1, and the upgrade path from v1 to v2.

 ## BOS v1 removal